 Does the developmental edit include copyediting?

 Dev editing is not the same as copyediting and is not a substitute for that next valuable step.
 Copyeditors work to enforce style choices, correct grammar and spelling, and engage in fact-checking.
-GFP provides copyediting to individual clients only as part of more comprehensive self-publishing packages.
+Our editorial process is comprised of a minimum of three distinct steps: developmental editing, copyediting, and proofreading.

 Where can I find more information?

-Get in touch with Christina Henry de Tessan, our vice president of editorial.
+Get in touch with Christina Henry de Tessan.

 Further Reading About Editing: